Azure/aks-advanced-autoscaling/docs/modules/Module4/index.md

 ### Bring your own Prometheus via helm and chart kube-prometheus-stack

 * In order to react as fast as possible to http metrics collected by the OSM we have decided to use Prometheus due to the low latency requirement and the Scalers provided in KEDA.
-However is important to understand that you have to ingrated a new or existing prometheus deployment in the case of using AKS and not use the OSM cli build-in deployment.

 ### Installing Prometheus via helm chart kube-prometheus-stack